KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 ## Changes required

-'env' objects clearly hold some of the basic information required for stack tracing.
+`env` objects clearly hold some of the basic information required for stack tracing.
 However, there are some limitations:
-* do not record additional contextual information, such as the reason they were created (e.g. because of a `let*`) or the origin of their symbols (such as the line number of the file, if any, that introduced the symbol)
+* `env` objects do not record the necessary contextual information, such as the reason they were created (e.g. because of a `let*`) or the origin of their symbols (such as the line number of the file, if any, that introduced the symbol)
-* `env` objects are not accessible in many of the places where exceptions are raised, notably the built-in functions and the methods associated with `JKL` types (such as arithmetic operations or sequence access)
+* `env objects` are passed to successive `EVAL` calls and are thus directly accessible within `EVAL` itself.
+However, the `env` is not passed to built-in functions or the methods associated with `JKL` types (such as arithmetic operations or sequence access), and thus cannot in turn be passed to exception handlers when errors are detected in these places

 The rest of this section describes how I addressed these limitations.